Former West Siloam Springs police officer arrested in connection with rape

-SILOAM SPRINGS -- A former West Siloam Springs, Okla., police officer was arrested Wednesday in connection with rape.
+SILOAM SPRINGS -- A former West Siloam Springs, Okla., police officer was arrested on a rape charge Wednesday in connection with an encounter he is accused of having with a woman in Arkansas over the weekend.

-Cody Kackley, 35, of Colcord, Okla., was being held Friday in the Benton County Jail on $50,000 bond.
+Cody Kackley, 35, of Colcord, Okla., was being held Friday in the Benton County jail in lieu of a $50,000 bond.

 Kackley's arrest is in connection with a Feb.
 11 incident a woman reported to Siloam Springs police Tuesday.
 Kackley resigned from the West Siloam Springs Police Department this week, according to Chief Larry Barnett.

 The woman told police she and her friend went to the Cherokee Casino the night of Feb.
-11, hung out and drank four to 10 beers, according to the probable cause affidavit.
+11, hung out and drank four to 10 beers, according to a probable cause affidavit.

 The woman and her friend walked outside to wait for a ride when West Siloam Springs police officers arrived, the affidavit states.
 She said police told her she was being accused of an incident in the casino, and she was placed in handcuffs and put into the back of a patrol vehicle, the affidavit states.